retreatguru/rbg-connect/readme.md

 ## Pre-Deployment Checklist ##

+1. Update the version number in programs-remote-listings/rs-connect.php on line 6
+1. Update the $plugin_version near the top of programs-remote-listings/rs-connect.php
-Ensure that you have updated the version number in programs-remote-listings/rs-connect.php Edit the changelog in programs-remote-listings/readme.txt Commit.
+1. Edit the changelog in programs-remote-listings/readme.txt with the same version number
+1. Commit.
-Merge commit into master.
+1. Merge commit into master.
-Ensure tests are green at https://circleci.com/gh/retreatguru/rbg-connect/tree/master
+1. Ensure tests are green at https://circleci.com/gh/retreatguru/rbg-connect/tree/master

 ## Actual Deployment ##